Plan your Trip

 Pedaling Paradise

-Go the distance in the open air on a cycling trip through Yellowstone National Park or along the All-American Beartooth Highway, one of the most scenic stretches of roadway in the U.S. Or, get off the road and into the mountains on our extensive trail system of single tracks and family-friendly routes.
+Go the distance in the fresh mountain air on a cycling trip through Yellowstone National Park or along the famous Beartooth Highway, one of the most scenic stretches of roadway in the U.S. Or, get off the road and into the mountains on our extensive trail system of single tracks and family-friendly routes.
 Touring the terrain by bike is one way to log miles of Montana magic.

-Grizzly Outfitters and Gallatin Alpine Sports offer rentals for guests to head out and enjoy a plethora of trails all over the area.
+Grizzly Outfitters and Gallatin Alpine Sports offer rentals for bicyclists to head out and enjoy several trails all over the area.
 Big Sky Resort offers over 40 miles of mountain bike trails, and other popular trails include the Grizzly Loop, Beehive Basin Trail and North Fork Loop.

 In Red Lodge, where visitors can rent bikes at the Spoke Wrench, popular trails in the area include the Silver Run Loop, Basins Lakes Trail and the Face-of-the-Mountain Trail.

-You won’t be able to find any rentals in this small town, but the Copper City Trail is very popular.
+You won’t find any rentals in this small town, but the Copper City Trail is very popular if you have your own bike.
 Missouri Headwaters State Park has some trails that follow spectacular scenery around the Missouri, Gallatin and Jefferson rivers.
 Check out the Trail Map for more information.

-Bicycle rentals in west Yellowstone can be found at Freeheel and Wheel, and it can take until June each year before the roads and trails are dry enough for mountain biking.
-The Rendezvous Ski Trails provide some of the town’s most popular access to mountain biking trails, while the more adventurous can try their luck at Coffin Lake, Lionshead and Mile Creek on U.S. Forest Service land.
+Bicycle rentals in West Yellowstone can be found at Freeheel and Wheel, but note that it can take until June each year before the roads and trails are dry enough for mountain biking.
+The Rendezvous Ski Trails provide some of the town’s most popular access to mountain biking (and fat biking) trails, while the more adventurous can explore Coffin Lake, Lionshead and Mile Creek on U.S. Forest Service land.

 Start discovering now.
 Get your free travel packet.